 To till it and to keep it” (Genesis 2:15)

-But all agree that the Eden trial was ‘easy’ to win: only One Commandment (Rashi) which was the prohibition to eat from the forbidden fruit.
+But all agree that the Eden Trial was ‘easy’ to win: only One Commandment (Rashi): the prohibition to eat from the forbidden fruit.
 With ADULTERY, they had to observe two Commandments.
-It was a trial easy to win, avoid transgressing just one Commandment, but also easy to lose.
-Once you’ve lost it by transgressing just one Commandment you have lost the right to live there.
+It was a trial easy to win, but also easy to lose.
+The stakes were high: loosing the trial would cost them to loose the right to live there.

 You can say that Eden was a sort of a ‘virtual Heavenly Womb’ where Adam and “The Woman” were formed prior to living on real Earth.
 But why?